-For the longest time I have asked myself why there is so much misery in the world and what can be done to change it.
+For the longest time, I have asked myself why there is so much misery in the world and what can be done to change it.
 Much of our misery seems to revolve around getting and having or not getting and not having.
-In other words, it is comes from our perception of deprivation.
+In other words, it is coming from our perception of deprivation.

 We have had many answers to deprivation in our human history, but often they fall into one of three categories:

 - do without and learn to like it

 - consume moderately which is a little of everything, no extremes of self-denial or self-indulgence.